 CRJU 603 CRIMINAL JUSTICE STATISTICS (3.00): Introduces students to the relevance and importance of statistics in studying criminal justice problems.
-Explores different types of data,
+Explores different types of data, data management techniques and different statistical methods to aid in the preparation of agency and formal research reports.
+Required for all criminal justice students.

 CRJU 604 RESEARCH ANALYSIS FOR CRIMINAL (3.00): Methods and techniques of research and research design, conducting and assessing research in criminal justice agency management environment; translation of research findings to policy; informational resources readily available to the agency manager.
-Designed to prepare students to gather decision-relevant information.
+Designed to prepare students to gather decision relevant information.